RamenVentures/Operating-Manual/README.md

 - Do we have pro-rata rights?
 - Do we have information rights?
 - Are they raising enough to reach a logical next milestone?
+- If later than Pre-Seed, do they have a strong lead investor who will also lead their _next_ round?

 ##### Working Together
 - Do the founders agree to monthly updates?